cartantino/AAL-BayesianNetwork/readme.md

-##EXECUTE CODE - AAL PROJECT
+### EXECUTE CODE - AAL PROJECT

-1) Install conda environments (you can found it in folder "Environments Conda"; Windows and MacOS version)
+1. Install conda environments (you can found it in folder "Environments Conda"; Windows and MacOS version)

-	2a) Launch "python preprocessing_ugolino.py" --> Preprocessing of data According to W.Ugolino et al.
+   - Launch `python preprocessing_ugolino.py` --> Preprocessing of data According to *[W.Ugolino et al.]*
-Or
+**Or**
-	2b) Launch"python preprocessing_our.py" --> Preprocessing according to our version.
+   - Launch `python preprocessing_our.py` --> Preprocessing according to our version.

-3) Execute main.py
+2. Execute `main.py`
-	-A bayesan network will be created using PGMPY library; evaluation of the accuracy of the model created, confusion matrix and metrics
+   - A bayesan network will be created using PGMPY library; evaluation of the accuracy of the model created, confusion matrix and metrics
-4) Eecute model_pomegranate.py
+4. Execute `model_pomegranate.py`
-	-A bayesan network will be created using Pomegranatelibrary; evaluation of the accuracy of the model created, confusion matrix and metrics
+   - A bayesan network will be created using Pomegranatelibrary; evaluation of the accuracy of the model created, confusion matrix and metrics

 For every informations about preprocessing or function used to generate the networks look at "Relazione.pdf" or contact us.

 ## Contact

-Amrani Hamza -  h.amrani@campus.unimib.it
++ Amrani Hamza -  h.amrani@campus.unimib.it
-Brumana Mattia -  m.brumana@campus.unimib.it
++ Brumana Mattia -  m.brumana@campus.unimib.it
-Carta Costantino -  c.carta4@campus.unimib.it
++ Carta Costantino -  c.carta4@campus.unimib.it

-Università degli Studi di Milano Bicocca
++ Università degli Studi di Milano Bicocca